Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 [:monsters/dalngram-ungart:]

 ## Ivonne Laurent
-Ivonne Laurent is a popular human performer in the Thirsty Deckhand.
+Ivonne Laurent is a popular drow performer in the Thirsty Deckhand.
 She has connections to [[Louis Jean Moreau]] and acts as one of his trusted operatives.
 She is known as the *Darling of the Docks*, for her beauty and charm.

+[:adventures/ivonne-laurent:]